joshmarinacci/meowlang/blog1/blog1.md

 Expected a digit
 ```

 Cool.
-The first two succeed and the third one fails.
-Even better, Ohm automatically gave us a nice
+The first two succeed and the third one fails, as it should.
+Even better,
-error message pointing to the match failure.
+Ohm automatically gave us a nice error message pointing to the match failure.

 ## Floating Point

 Our parser works, but it doesn't do anything very interesting.
 Let's extend it to parse
 both integers and floating point numbers.
-Change the grammar1.ohm file to look like this:
+Change the `grammar.ohm` file to look like this:

 ```javascript
 CoolNums {